Ramakrishna Mission Vivekananda College: Events

 The college Silver Jubilee was celebrated in 1971, the Jubilee in 1996, and the Diamond Jubilee from January 2006 to January 2007.

 As a part of its Diamond Jubilee celebrations, the Vidyapith organized the two-day exhibition Enrich-2006 on 6 and 7 October.
 It highlighted the activities of the centres of Ramakrishna Sangha, the teachings of Sri Ramakrishna, Holy Mother and Swami Vivekananda, and the recent developments in science, commerce, and humanities.
 Nearly 1500 students from neighbouring schools visited the exhibition.
+The year 2024 marks the 50th year of successful functioning of the Shift-II (popularly known as the evening college).
+To commemorate this a new PG program and a new UG program was launched in Shift-II.